cloudxabide/jetsons.lab/README.md

 ![Da Jetbot](images/da_jetbot.jpeg)

 ## Notes
-[Fog Computing](https://en.wikipedia.org/wiki/Fog_computing) was a consideration for this, but there is not much to differentiate my workloads for this Demo Environment.
+[Fog Computing](https://en.wikipedia.org/wiki/Fog_computing) was a consideration for this, but there is not much to differentiate my workloads for this Demo Environment - in particular, since most of this Demo is "emulating" something else to begin with.
 I believe in a more "real world" implementation of something like this Fog would be much more relevant.

 ## References and Credits
 Image (above) "Edge Computing Tiers and Red Hat" -- Luis Arizmendi, Principal Edge Computing Specialist Solution Architect (from: Red Hat Enterprise Linux for Edge - Technical Intro)